 “I’m incredibly proud to lead this team out tonight.
 I feel Simi would have been an equally amazing choice.
 I think he would have been a great choice.

 Everyone would have excused the 30-year-old physiotherapist for arriving in South Korea almost tentatively.
-Although a three-time world champion from 2015, and a winner of eight World Cup medals, her Paralympic Games shelf was bare.
+Although a three-time world champion from 2015, her Paralympic Games shelf was bare.

-From Perrine’s 10-races in Vancouver and Sochi, she had four top-10 finishes but also five DNFs (did not finish) and a DQ (disqualified).
+From Perrine’s 10 races at the 2010 and 2014 Paralympic Games, she had four top-10 placings, five DNFs (Did Not Finish) and a DQ (disqualified).
 The Paralympic Winter Games had been a fairly traumatising experience.

-But in PyeongChang the medals finally came – bronze in the Super Combined and bronze in Giant Slalom – along with three top-five results in Downhill (5th), Super G (5th) and Slalom (4th).
+But in PyeongChang, the medals finally came – bronze in the women’s super combined Visually Impaired and bronze in the women’s giant slalom Visually Impaired – along with three top-five results in the downhill (fifth), super-G (fifth) and slalom (fourth).

 And for the first time, her parents from Mittagong on the NSW Southern Highlands, Ronald and Denise, had been able to see her ski.
 That was made possible by the generosity of Perrine’s current coach and guide, Christian Geiger.

-He too will help carry the Australian flag with Perrine at tonight’s Closing Ceremony at the PyeongChang Olympic Stadium.
+He, too, will help carry the Australian flag with Perrine at tonight’s Closing Ceremony.

 “If I fall, he’ll be agile enough to pick me up,” Perrine said.

-“The lasting memory from these Games is the fact I’ve got two of the most incredible people on the planet by my side throughout the entire season; Tori and Chri (Geiger).
+“The lasting memory from these Games is the fact I’ve got two of the most incredible people on the planet by my side throughout the entire season – Tori [Pendergast, her teammate] and Chri [Geiger].
 I could not have done this season without them.
 Tori’s a massive mountain of support and she’s an incredible athlete and skier.
 And Chri is an amazing skier, coach and friend.

 By APC Media